 The Sahm Rule: Real-Time Recession Indicator Explained

 The Sahm rule is the cleanest real-time recession indicator in the modern US business-cycle toolkit.
 It was developed by economist Claudia Sahm in 2019 while she was at the Federal Reserve, and is now published monthly by the Federal Reserve Bank of St Louis as FRED series SAHMCURRENT.
 The rule triggers a recession signal when the three-month moving average of the US unemployment rate rises 0.50 percentage points or more above the lowest three-month average from the prior twelve months.
-As of April 2026, the indicator stands at 0.47, just below the 0.50 trigger threshold.
+As of June 2026, the indicator stands at 0.10, well below the 0.50 trigger threshold, having receded from elevated 2024 levels as the unemployment rate plateaued.
 The rule has triggered before or coincident with every NBER-dated US recession since 1970 in backtesting.

 The rule's value comes from its real-time character.
 NBER dates recessions retrospectively, typically 6 to 18 months after the cyclical peak, once data revisions have settled and the broader six-indicator framework can be applied with confidence.
 The retrospective character of NBER dating is appropriate for the methodological care it represents, but it is unhelpful for policy responses that need to be triggered when a recession is starting, not confirmed a year later.
 The Sahm rule fills that gap.
 Its design intent (articulated in Sahm's 2019 paper and subsequent congressional testimony) is to trigger automatic fiscal stabilisers (stimulus payments, extended unemployment insurance, fiscal transfers) as soon as labour-market deterioration begins, rather than after a confirmation lag of many months.